Have you ever logged into your Google Analytics account? Have you even got a Google Analytics account set-up for your charity's website?

 5. Referral Traffic

-We know that posting content to social platforms help drive traffic to a website but what types of content are your users interested in?
+We know that posting content to social platforms helps drive traffic to a website but what types of content are your users interested in?
 Analyse which blog posts, campaigns or content is most successful by monitoring referral traffic.
 Use this to reshare popular content and transform the success of your social media strategy.

 6. Site Content